bumoproject/bumo-docs-en/website/versioned_docs/version-1.0.0.10/introduction_to_smart_contract.md

 - **Example**

   An account A submits a transaction tx0, and the 0-th (count from 0) operation is transferring assets to a contract account (calling the contract).
-Then triggerIndexis 0.
+Then trigger Index is 0.

   ```JavaScript
   let bar = triggerIndex;